 Joshua ended up coming in third place coupled up with pal Lauren Richardson.

 These days, Joshua Ritchie is living his best reality TV life, having also appeared on Ex On The Beach and Celebs Go Dating.
-His two-year relationship with Charlotte Crosby came to an end in November 2019 and he's since been linked to CGD co-star Olivia Bentley.
+His two-year relationship with Charlotte Crosby came to an end in November 2019 and he's since been linked to CGD co-star Olivia Bentley in the past.

 Luis and his former flame Cally actually managed to stay together after leaving the villa.